-With these irons Callaway wanted to break the mold of their previous models and create a new standard of forged iron and after hours of testing these clubs on the range and course, we can confidently say that they have succeeded.
+With these irons, Callaway wanted to break the mold of their previous models and create a new standard of forged iron, and after hours of testing these golf clubs on the range and course, we can confidently say that they have succeeded.

-The irons play with a softness that we didn’t expect, created distance that had us delirious with joy and kept our off-center strikes moving down toward the target instead of sailing off into the rough.
+The irons play with a softness that we didn’t expect, created distance that had us delirious with joy, and kept our off-center strikes moving down toward the target instead of sailing off into the rough.

 Another aspect that drew raves from our testing group is the unique look and finish of the irons.
-The Apex set instills confidence at address that certainly kept us coming back to this collection when testing.
+The set instills confidence at the address that certainly kept us coming back to this collection when testing.

-There are several combinations of the Apex iron set to choose from as the golfer can add or subtract any number of clubs whether they be the higher irons or wedges.
+There are several combinations of the iron set to choose from as the golfer can add or subtract any number of clubs whether they be the higher irons or wedges.

 Wonderful to experience, the Apex irons top our list as the best available iron set on this list.
 We can’t imagine that you’ll find a better set to own for your jump into the forged iron category.